BenHaefner/Rudd-Bot/README.md

 ### Current Features To Implement
 - Quote numbering
 - Server analytics
 - Server-based games (Family Fued)
 - Ensure database associated people, tasks, scores, and anything else with specific servers.
 - Optional for now
 - A "Thanos" feature for fun.
 - Users will complete 6 challenges and when they do they will be able to mute half the server at random temporarily.
+- On user join, add user to the user list if they arent already there.

 ### Other Maintence